About Dada Films

 MJ Peckos has many years of experience in all phases of marketing and distribution in both the commercial and specialized film sector, including theatrical marketing, distribution, acquisitions; home video marketing; television licensing; and non-theatrical sales.

-Dada's first release was the highly acclaimed documentary Broadway: The Golden Age winner of over a dozen film festival awards, Mail Order Wife and Korean box office hit Silmido.
+Dada's first release was the highly-acclaimed documentary Broadway: The Golden Age winner of over a dozen film festival awards.

-Peckos served as CEO of Tartan Films USA managing the theatrical and home entertainment divisions.
-While at Tartan she oversaw the start up of the company and launched the DVD label named Asia Extreme.
+Prior to starting Dada Films Peckos served as CEO of Tartan Films USA managing the theatrical and home entertainment divisions.
+While at Tartan she oversaw the start-up of the company and launched the DVD label named Asia Extreme.
 Many of the films in this label are currently being remade into Hollywood remakes.
 Some of the critically acclaimed and award-winning films she released while at Tartan were Bush's Brain, Greg Araki's Mysterious Skin, Park Chan Wook's Oldboy, The Death of Mr. Lazarescu and Lady Vengeance also directed by Park Chan Wook.

 Prior to that, she served as senior vice president of theatrical and video marketing & distribution for Academy Entertainment, where she oversaw the theatrical releases of Romper Stomper starring Russell Crowe and Jamon Jamon starring Penelope Cruz and Javier Bardem.

 Peckos has been responsible for the start-up of theatrical operations at three entertainment companies.
 While at Vestron, serving as its senior vice president for marketing & distribution, she oversaw the release of over 75 films, including Dirty Dancing, Oscar nominated Anna and John Huston's The Dead, all of which received Academy Award nominations.